jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

          ###ing vegan, but for many it remains the key factor in their decision
          ###to go vegan and stay vegan.
 Having emotional attachments with animal
          ###s may form part of that reason, while many believe that all sentient
-         ### creatures have a right to life and freedom.
-Specifics aside, avoidi
+         ###creatures have a right to life and freedom.
+Specifics aside, avoidin
-         ###ng animal products is one of the most obvious ways you can take a st
+         ###g animal products is one of the most obvious ways you can take a sta
-         ###and against animal cruelty and animal exploitation everywhere.
-Read
+         ###nd against animal cruelty and animal exploitation everywhere.
+Read a
-         ###a detailed overview on why being vegan demonstrates true compassion
+         ###detailed overview on why being vegan demonstrates true compassion fo
-         ###for animals.
+         ###r animals.
 INFO     This is to test the printRaw function.
   Two spaces before that
 New line(    )here.INFO     This is to test the printFile function from an actual file.